esaltzm/skyscan-frontend/README.md

 - Add support for dragging the map
 - Clean up styling of nav bar and improve UI
 - Test methods of rendering the data more quickly (takes ~5-10 seconds which in a real production environment would be unacceptable)
+- Render heatmap colors based on fixed scale not dynamic depending on dataset - (ex. if the highest and lowest values on the data layer for temperature are only 5 degrees apart, do not render them as red and blue, but somewhere in the middle)